LeeAllenK/My-Notebook/README.md

 <div id="header" >
  <h1 class="heading-element" dir="auto">How It's Made</h1>
- Tech used: HTML, CSS, JavaScript , Mongodb , Express<br/>
+ Tech used: HTML, CSS, JavaScript, Mongodb, Mongoose,  Express<br/>
- For this application I implemented both MongDB and Express to handle the back-end.
-The focus was to create a fullstack app with the ability to create a note through an input.
-Each note is saved to a database and removed once the user deletes it.
+ The focus wasto create a fullstack app with the ability to create a note through an input.
+Each note is saved to the MongoDB and removed once the user deletes it.
+Mongoose was implemented to help with schema-validation.
 </div>